alberdilab/isms_probe_design/README.md

      - -f / --fasta: Input FASTA file with the desired genom target.
 2. Output:
      - -o/--output: File path to the output file in `./targets/{target}.gtf`.
 Mandatory

 ### Prepare input files
+Once the reference FASTA files and GTF target files are ready, these need to be stored in specific directories.

 - FASTA files (.fa) of all considered genomes must be stored in the `genomes` folder.
 - GTF files (.gtf) containing regions of target sequences must be stored in the `targets` folder.